Festusdisi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-create a script that prints "hello user", where user is the Linux user
+create a script that counts the number of directories in the PATH